 Plus, many local creations are on display in Canberra’s welcoming museums and galleries.
 Markets on the weekends are great options for spending as little, or as much, as you like.
 Try the renowned Capital Region Farmers Markets on Saturday mornings in Mitchell or the Haig Park Village Markets in Braddon on Sundays.

 The economical great outdoors

 The nation’s capital is an exceptionally pristine and beautiful city, offering numerous lookouts, walking trails and lakes – with Lake Burley Griffin a highlight for both locals and visitors.
-Walk or cycle ‘bridge to bridge’ loop which takes in beautiful views of attractions including the National Carillion, Blundells Cottage and the National Library of Australia.
+Walk or cycle the 5-kilometre‘ bridge to bridge’ loop which takes in beautiful views of attractions including the National Carillion, Blundells Cottage and the National Library of Australia.

 Stromlo Forest Park is simply a must for adventurers with bicycles.